Computation and Concurrency: Introduction

 As Chinese, we love "big" unification, i.e., the unification of interleaving concurrency vs. true concurrency.
 In concurrency theory, we refer to parallelism, denoted $a\parallel b$ for $a,b$ are atomic actions, which means that there are two parallel branches $a$ and $b$, they executed independently (without causality and confliction) and is captured exactly by the concurrency relation.
 But the whole thing, we prefer to use the word \emph{concurrency}, denoted $a\between b$, is that the actions in the two parallel branches may exist causalities or conflictions.
 In the background of computation and concurrency, we only consider the structurization of unstructured causalities.
 The causalities between two parallel branches are usually not the sequence relation, but communications (the sending/receiving or writing/reading pairs).
 Concurrency is made up of several parallel branches, in each branch which can be a model of concurrency, there exists communications among these branches.
 This is well supported by computational systems in reality from the smaller ones to bigger ones: threads, cores, CPUs, processes, and communications among them inner one computer system; distributed applications, communications via computer networks and distributed locks among them, constitute small or big scale distributed systems and the whole Internet.
 Base on the above assumptions, we have done some work on the so-called truly concurrent process algebra CTC and APTC \cite{APTC} \cite{APTC2}, which are generalizations of CCS and ACP from interleaving concurrency to true concurrency.
-In this paper, we deep the relationship between computation vs. true concurrency, especially, base on the so-called truly concurrent automata, we introduce communication and more operators, and establish the algebras modulo language equivalence and bisimilarity.
-Based on the work of truly concurrent process algebra APTC \cite{APTC} which is process algebra based on truly concurrent semantics, we can introduce Kleene star (and also parallel star) into APTC.
-Both for CKA with communications and APTC with Kleene star and parallel star, the extended Milner's expansion law $a\between b=a\cdot b+b\cdot a+a\parallel b +a\mid b$ with the concurrency operator $\between$ and communication merge $\mid$ holds.
-CKA and APTC are all the truly concurrent computation models, can have the same syntax (primitives and operators), the similar axiomatizations, and maybe have the same or different semantics.
-That's all.